fxpro254-hue/fxprotradesite/COMPLETE_DIGIT_ANALYSIS_SUITE.md

 ## 🎯 Overview

-We have successfully implemented a comprehensive suite of **four advanced digit analysis blocks** that provide powerful statistical insights for trading strategies.
-These blocks analyze user symbol data to enable sophisticated digit-based trading decisions.
+We have successfully implemented a comprehensive suite of **seven advanced analysis blocks** that provide powerful statistical insights for trading strategies.
+These blocks analyze user symbol data to enable sophisticated digit-based, momentum, and directional trading decisions.

 ## 📊 Block Suite Summary